Garbage Bin Collection 🗑️ – Everything You Should Know!

-What are the difficulties in charging small plastic garbage bin by weight?
+What are the difficulties in charging small plastic garbage bins by weight?

-- The truck is often on a non flat surface – and this can throw out the measurement device.
+- The truck is often on a non-flat surface.
+This can throw out the measurement device.

-- Sometimes with smaller bins – the driver will throw in extra rubbish prior to being weighed – i.e. if there are cardboard boxes etc on top.
+- Sometimes with smaller bins, the driver will throw in extra rubbish prior to being weighed if there are cardboard boxes, etc. on top.

-- A rear lift truck will also be able to lift two or more bins at once – and of course, the weight of an individual bin would not be possible in this instance.
+- A rear lift truck will also be able to lift two or more bins at once.
+Of course, the weight of an individual bin would not be possible in this instance.

 Billing by weight will likely be applied to plastic garbage bin collections in Australia at some point in the future.
 The added complication can add real volatility to customer waste invoices.
 And, this uncertainty is very much unwelcomed.

-We will keep you posted on any developments – as with ever increasing landfill levies – it is highly likely to be introduced in one way or another.
+We will keep you posted on any developments.
+With ever-increasing landfill levies, it is highly likely to be introduced in one way or another.

-Garbage bin companies – how you can reduce your general waste spend!
+Garbage bin companies: how you can reduce your general waste spendings

 The article highlighted the reasons people do not recycle as much as they may like to as below:

-Note: the data above is for the USA, but will play out very similar in Australia.
-Our intention is to go through these objections one by one in a series of blogs – and suggest counter arguments.
+Note that the data above is for the USA, but will play out very similar in Australia.
+Our intention is to go through these objections one by one in a series of blogs and suggest counter-arguments.

 Reason 1: Recycling is seen as inconvenient or times consuming

-If your staff are extra busy – and have may daily tasks to complete, they may feel that separating waste and recycling to put in different bins is not worth the time or effort.
+If your staff are extra busy and have many daily tasks to complete, they may feel that separating waste and recycling to put in different bins is not worth the time or effort.